India–United Arab Emirates relations: Early years

 Since 3000 B.C, relations between India and the seven emirates which now make up the United Arab Emirates were traditionally close.
 In ancient times, the Sumerians engaged in a vibrant trade network with three significant centers—Meluhha (most scholars identified as the Indus Valley Civilization, present-day Indian subcontinent), Magan (Oman and parts of the UAE), and Dilmun (Bahrain and parts of Saudi Arabia).
 Mesopotamian records reveal that Meluhha was a source of coveted goods like ivory and carnelian, while the UAE, particularly through its sheikhdoms, played a crucial role in connecting the trade routes.
 The seafarers navigated the oceans, enabling the Arabs to trade silk, spices, gold, and porcelain.
 Notably, the discovery of a direct route from the Red Sea to India by Hippalus in the first century BC enhanced commercial transactions, connecting Red Sea ports to Indian kingdoms.
 Evidence of this ancient trade persists, with discoveries of valuable goods and spices in Roman settlements along Egypt's Red Sea coast, highlighting the historical ties between India and the UAE.

 The UAE and India enjoyed close and friendly ties based on historic and cultural ties.
 People-to-people contacts and barter trade for clothes and spices from India in exchange for dates and pearls from the region have existed for centuries.
 After the creation of the federation in 1971, India-UAE relations flourished.
-Today UAE and India share political, economical, and cultural links.
+Today UAE and India share political, economic, and cultural links.
 There are over a million Indians in the United Arab Emirates, being by far the largest migrant group in the country.